openrelik/openrelik-worker-containers/README.md

 # OpenRelik worker for Containers

-OpenRelik Containers Worker is responsible for analyzing disk images containing containerd or Docker containers.
-It receives tasks via Celery to analyze disk images or specific container IDs found within those images.
+The OpenRelik Containers Worker analyzes disk images for containerd or Docker containers.
+It gets tasks through Celery to examine either entire disk images or specific container IDs found within them.

+The container worker only processes input files that are disk images with one of these extensions:
+.raw, .img, .dd, .qcow, .qcow2, or .qcow3.
+Files without these extensions won't be processed.

 ## Features